Sport in India: Kabaddi

-Kabaddi is an indigenous sport in India.
-Traditionally played on rough grounds.
+Kabaddi is an indigenous sport in India, that is traditionally played on rough grounds.
 The Pro Kabaddi League is a notable Kabaddi league in India.
 It is organised annually in various spots of the nation.
 Star Sports, Disney+ Hotstar airs it on TV and online respectively.

 India has won gold in kabaddi in all Asian Games, excluding the 2018 Asian Games, where they won bronze.
 The four forms of kabaddi recognised by the Kabaddi Federation in India are Amar, Sanjeevni, Gaminee and Punjabi rules Kabaddi.
 India won the Kabaddi World Championship in 2007, beating Iran 29–19.

 Lawn bowling

 Lawn bowling, Bowls or Bowling is a new sport in India, and was not known to commoners, until Indian women's team won historic gold medal in this sport at 2022 Commonwealth Games in 'women's four event', by the team of Nayanmoni Saikia, Lovely Choubey, Rupa Rani Tirkey and Pinki Singh.
 They won against South Africa.
 Due to the win, the game came into the spotlight.
 Indians have also participated in the sport at the 2010 Commonwealth Games.
 Lawn bowling was included at the 2007 National Games in Guwahati, and the first bowling ground which is called the Green, was installed.
 India does not have many Greens, due to player often practice on hockey grounds.
 The next Green was installed in Ranchi, Jharkhand for 2011 National Games of India.
 Now New Delhi and Kerala also have Bowling Green, ground.
 In the country Jharkhand state is powerhouse in this sport, many players for India national team was selected from there.
 Jharkhand Bowling Association is the governing body for this sport in Jharkhand state.
 The Bowling Federation of India (BFI) is the governing body for bowling in India.